GuildedAPI/docs/docs/resources/webhook.md

 # Webhooks

 Webhooks are an easy way to post messages to team channels.
-They do not require any authentication to use other than the webhook URL itself (keep those secret!).
+They do not require any authentication to use other than the webhook ID & token itself (keep tokens secret!).

 ### Webhook Object

-Used to represent a webhook.

 ###### Webhook Structure